 What Five Cheeses are Used?

-A traditional five cheese ziti al forno dish typically consists of parmesan, mozzarella, fontina, romano, and ricotta.
+A traditional five cheese ziti al forno dish typically consists of parmesan, mozzarella, fontina, romano, and ricotta cheese.

 There’s no point in making this dish if you can’t truly enjoy it.

 This is simple.
-Al forno means a food that has been baked in the oven.
+Al forno means ‘to the oven’ meaning food that has been baked in the oven.

 Make sure to follow me on Pinterest to find more yummy recipes like this.

 The thing about this recipe is that it’s pretty much dummy-proof.
 The hardest part is not burning the butter and the garlic in the beginning steps.
 If you can succeed at that, you can’t really mess up the rest.
-Everything that comes next is a cakewalk.
+Everything that comes next is a piece of cake.

-This recipe is not only simple, but it makes me look like a better cook than I probably am.
+This recipe is not only simple, but it makes you look like a better cook than you might be.
 My favorite part about this dish is that it tastes even better the next day.
+I a lot of times will make the sauce the night before and then serve the dinner the following night.

 Five Cheese Ziti al Forno